codacy/pulse-user-docs/docs/cli/pushing-data-to-pulse.md

 -   [**Make sure that you have an API key**](https://app.pulse.codacy.com/integrations/cli){: target="_blank"} provided by Pulse to identify your organization and authorize you to send data to Pulse.

--   In some scenarios, it may not be feasible to use the CLI to send data to Pulse, such as when reporting changes or incidents, or if you are reporting events from providers that only support webhooks.
+-   In some scenarios, it may not be feasible to use the CLI to send data to Pulse, such as when you have the data inside an application.
 For these situations, you can [use the Pulse Ingestion API instead](https://ingestion.pulse.codacy.com/v1/api-docs){: target="_blank"}.

 ## Changes and deployments